mrzhao11/Review_Insight_System-ISY5004-Group14/README.md

 | Sentiment (BERT) | Accuracy **0.966**; F1 **0.981**; Macro-F1 **0.910** | Strong performance on calibrated labels. |
 | Title generation (Flan-T5-small, tuned) | ROUGE-1/2/L: **0.322 / 0.149 / 0.306**; BERTScore F1 **0.816** | Trained on pseudo titles. |
 | Title generation (Flan-T5-base, tuned) | ROUGE-1/2/L: **0.399 / 0.178 / 0.373**; BERTScore F1 **0.830** | Best current title model. |

+## What The Dashboard Does

+The Streamlit app is designed as the final system surface rather than a separate demo page.
+It brings the processed data and trained models into one workflow:

+1. `Business Overview`: shows key metrics, scope-level counts, category distributions, and summary business indicators.
+2. `Issue Explorer`: lets the user inspect representative negative reviews and generated complaint titles under a selected category or product.
+3. `Single Review Check`: runs the full pipeline on one pasted review, including value classification, sentiment prediction, and complaint-title generation.
+4. `Merchant Upload`: allows batch analysis of a merchant CSV file with local pipeline inference.
+5. `Merchant Copilot`: provides assistant-style responses grounded in the selected review scope, with Ark API support when available.

+This matters for assessment because the repository is not just a notebook-style experiment.
+It contains an integrated language processing system with both offline training and online usage paths.
 ## Reproducibility And Scope Policy

 Important alignment policy: